albinaask/godot-docs/tutorials/performance/cpu_optimization.rst

 Although Nodes are an incredibly powerful and versatile concept, be aware that every node has a cost.
 Built-in functions such as `_process()` and `_physics_process()` propagate through the tree.
-This housekeeping can reduce performance when you have very large numbers of nodes (usually in the thousands).
+This housekeeping can reduce performance when you have very large numbers of nodes (usually in the tens of thousands, but depending on your platform).

 Each node is handled individually in the Godot renderer.
 Therefore, a smaller number of nodes with more in each can lead to better performance.